Mario Papi: Political career

 He began his activities in politics at the INBA, being a leader of the Federation of Secondary Students of Chile: "Fesech".
-In 1972, Mario Papi joined the Radical Left Party, in which he became president of the youth branch and served as undersecretary, general secretary and vice president.
+In 1972, Mario Papi joined the Radical Left Party, where he became president of the youth branch and served as undersecretary, general secretary and vice president.

 In 1989, Papi was elected senator in the 1989 parliamentary election as an independent candidate close to the Concertación.
 He served for the period 1990-1994 representing the provinces of Linares and Cauquenes (Maule Sur Region).
 In the Congress, Papi was a member of the Permanent Commission of National Defense and Transport and Telecommunications.
 He was a replacement senator on the Permanent Commission on Mining and on the Fisheries and Aquaculture Commission.
 He didn't run for reelection in the 1993 elections.
 Nevertheless, Papi tried to return to Congress as a deputy in 2001, without success.

 On 18 October 1990, he joined the Chilean Social Democracy Party, which dissolved in 1994.
 That year he automatically became a member of the Social Democratic Radical Party (PRSD).

 Papi was president of Televisión Nacional de Chile from 2008 to 2010.
 Similarly, he was director of the National Television Council from 2004 to 2012.
-By the other hand, he was part of the editorial committee of Cambio21.
-In 2011, he also was appointed member of the Media Ethics Council of Communication of Chile.
+On the other hand, he was part of the editorial committee of Cambio21.
+In 2011, he was also appointed member of the Media Ethics Council of Communication of Chile.

 He died on 13 May 2012 at the age of 63, product of advanced cancer.
 A week before his death, he presented his book «Politics of State and Human Rights».